objectives materials technology background activities assessment resources

 Background Information for the Teacher

 In addition to holidays and special events, seasonal changes affect our work, recreation, foodways, beliefs, customs, even our worldviews.
 Students see how seasons change the landscape, but they may not have considered how other aspects of their lives and the life of their community change according to the season.
 Working individually or in teams, ask students to choose a topic below and investigate seasonal change through one or more of these perspectives, or lenses.
 Some students may be more interested in the science and geography aspects of these topics, while others care about customs, sayings, and stories.
-All students' interests can be accommodated in a culminating class project such as a radio show, scrapbook, book, or exhibit.
+All students' interests can be accommodated in a culminating class project such as a radio show, scrapbook, book, webpage, skit, or exhibit.
 Here are some perspectives to consider:

 Occupations